 Rights Responsibilities Students have the right to expect that schools will keep student records safe, secure, and private.
-Students who are eighteen (18) years or older have the right to see their own school records.
-Students have a responsibility to learn how the information in their school records is gathered, how it is used, and what it means.
-Students have a right to expect that others will respect personal belongings.
+Students who are eighteen (18) years or older have the right to see their own school records. in their school records is gathered, how it is used, and what Students have a right to expect that others will respect personal belongings.

-- RULE - Students have the right to personal privacy and have the responsibility of respecting the rights of others. - 1.
-Information about another person must be treated with respect and privacy. - 2.
+RULE - Students have the right to personal privacy and have the responsibility of respecting the rights of others.

+- 1. Information about another person must be treated with respect and privacy. - 2.
 Student aides may not be in areas where they would be able to read student records and files that are private.